gohugoio/hugo/content/en/getting-started/directory-structure.md

 By default, Hugo will create new content files with at least `date`, `title` (inferred from the filename), and `draft = true`.
 This saves time and promotes consistency for sites using multiple content types.
 You can create your own [archetypes][] with custom preconfigured front matter fields as well.

 [`assets`][]
 : Stores all the files which need be processed by [Hugo Pipes](/hugo-pipes/).
 Only the files whose `.Permalink` or `.RelPermalink` are used will be published to the `public` directory.
-Note: assets directory is not created by default.

 [`config`](/getting-started/configuration/)
 : Hugo ships with a large number of [configuration directives][].